Zuva Power Automate Connector

 Step 2: Submit a file

 Add a new action to your flow and start typing “Zuva” into the search box.
-You should see the Zuva DocAI connector and all of it’s actions appear.
+You should see the Zuva connector and all of it’s actions appear.

 Add the Submit a file action, and choose the “File Content” from the previous step as the input.